-Andrew Schlaus assists the Electrical & Computer Technologies Group in patent prosecution.
-He has extensive technical knowledge in a diverse range of topics spanning from fundamental physical dynamics to internet/mobile networking and blockchain technologies.
+Andrew Schlaus assists the Electrical & Computer Technologies Practice in patent prosecution.
+He has extensive technical knowledge in a diverse range of topics spanning from fundamental physical process to commercial implementations.

-Andrew’s technical background includes developing ultrafast non-linear microscopy techniques for studying the emergent properties of advanced semiconductor materials.
-Working at the intersection of advanced optical techniques and material science, Andrew has experience in advanced materials, optoelectronics, photonics, semiconductor processing, microscopy, interferometry, and ultra-fast laser systems.
+Andrew’s technical background includes developing ultrafast non-linear microscopy techniques for studying the emergent quantum mechanical properties of advanced semiconductor materials.
+Having worked at the intersection of advanced optical techniques and material science, Andrew has experience with advanced materials, optoelectronics, photonics, semiconductor processing, microscopy, interferometry, and ultra-fast laser systems.

 Prior to joining Wolf Greenfield, Andrew was a graduate research assistant in the Zhu Group at Columbia University, where he obtained his PhD in Chemical Physics.
 While there, Andrew developed ultrafast laser microscopy experiments focused on lightmatter coupling and quantum coherence.
 He also served as a consultant to Rhapsody Ventures Partners analyzing startups for potential investors/clients.

 Drew enjoys traveling, DSLR photography, and food science.
 He likes to spend his free time hiking with his camera or experimenting with new flavor combinations.